qmcs/qmcs.github.io/README.rst

 to be merged`` or something similar.
 It's completely fine to comment about anything, but it's important to be polite, precise and constructive.

+To speed up the process assign someone from the team to do peer review.

 If your article got comments from someone else, please fix them in a timely manner.
 The sooner you fix all the issues, the sooner the article appears on the website.